Quick Summary:

 Can I switch between the old and new tax regimes every year?

-If you’re a salaried individual, yes, you can switch between the old and new tax regime every financial year.
-However, if you have income from business or profession, switching is restricted.
+If you’re a salaried individual, you can switch between the old and new tax regimes every financial year.
+However, switching is restricted if you have income from a business or profession.
 Once you opt for the new regime, you can revert to the old regime only once unless your business income ceases.

 Which tax regime is better for salaried individuals?